THE BEST SOCIAL MEDIA STRATEGY TEMPLATE 2022

-- We will start with a full social media audit, benchmarking current results against our top 3 competitors and implement key improvements identified.
+- We will start with a full social media audit, benchmarking current results against our top 3 competitors and implementing key improvements identified.

 - The foundation of our social media strategy will be promoting: the content generated by our users with our products, our “ever-green” content pieces, seasonal campaign stories and promotions.
 We recognise that we will need to allocate some budget $$ for boosted posts to achieve our reach and engagement objectives.

-- Key part of our Social Media Marketing Strategy will be to participate (comment or partner) in other key social media key accounts, forums and social media places where our current and potential customers hang out.
+- A key part of our Social Media Marketing Strategy will be to participate (comment or partner) in other key social media key accounts, forums and social media places where our current and potential customers hang out.

 - We will allocate 10% of our social media budget to respond to customer feedback, comments, questions and general enquiries publish via social media channels.

-- Increasing our engagement (likes, shares, comments) will be our focused to help aid purchase through organic & paid activity.
+- Increasing our engagement (likes, shares, comments) will be our focus to help aid purchase through organic & paid activity.

 GOALS AND OBJECTIVES